ppy/osu-wiki/wiki/Article_Style_Guide/en.md

   - `zh-tw.md`, or
   - `zh-hk.md`

-Doing so will allow us to maintain consistency and simplicity while following the ISO 639-1 codes.
+Doing so would allow the other contributors to also maintain consistency and simplicity while following the ISO 639-1 codes.

 ## Headings